 Tax Information for Students

-1. What tax documents will I receive for my funding?
+1. What tax documents will I receive for payments from the university?

-- If you are considered a Non-resident for tax purposes, fellowship stipend funding will be reported on a 1042-S.
+- If you are considered a non-resident for tax purposes, fellowship stipend funding will be reported on a 1042-S. Unless you have an applicable tax treaty, a rate of 14% in federal taxes will be withheld at the point of payment.
+You may also have a state Estimated Tax Obligation.

-- Received by Non-residents for Tax that is exempt from withholding due to a tax treaty will be reported on a 1042-S. Non-residents claiming multiple tax treaties may receive multiple 1042-S forms (1 form per treaty article).
+- Income received by non-residents for tax purposes that is exempt from withholding due to a tax treaty will be reported on a 1042-S. Non-residents claiming multiple tax treaties may receive multiple 1042-S forms (1 form per treaty article).

 2. I didn’t receive a copy of my W-2 or 1042-S. Can I request another copy be issued?